teleman1991/ai-case-study/readmev4.md

 ### Unique Solution and Unfair Advantage

 Zoom distinguishes itself from competitors by offering a user-friendly interface that prioritizes simplicity, reliability, and affordability.
 Unlike some competitors with complex and cumbersome platforms, Zoom provides an intuitive experience that requires minimal technical expertise.
 Additionally, Zoom's rapid response to customer needs and innovative features, such as AI transcription, sets it apart from competitors.
-Zoom's commitment to continually improving its platform and addressing evolving customer requirements gives it a significant competitive advantage in the market.
+Zoom's commitment to continually improving its platform and addressing evolving customer requirements gives it a significant competitive advantage in the market. [(Zoom User Stats)](https://www.notta.ai/en/blog/meeting-statistics#:~:text=89%25%20of%20people%20use%20Zoom,use%20Zoom%20for%20remote%20meetings.)

 ### Technologies Utilized